citahub/cita-sdk-java/README.rst

    $ solc <contract>.sol --bin --abi --optimize -o <output-dir>/

-Then generate the wrapper code using web3j's `Command line tools`_:
+Then generate the wrapper code using nervosj's `Command line tools`_:

 .. code-block:: bash

-   web3j solidity generate /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name
+   nervosj solidity generate /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name

 Now you can create and deploy your smart contract: